 The overall profitability and strength of Belgian SMEs remained good, although the latter are more and more confronted with a changing consumer pattern (e.g. e-commerce).
-In 2017, according to Graydon 10,831 companies were forced to cease business, which was 7.6% more than in 2016.
-The number of bankruptcies increased most in the Brussels-Capital Region, i.e., by 34.3% The increase in the Walloon Region remained limited to 7.2%, while Flanders showed a decrease of 1.9% At the sectoral level, the hotel and catering industry suffered 2,149 bankruptcies (+8.1%).
-More bankruptcies were also pronounced in sectors such as construction, business services, transport and car dealers.
-As a result, 21,297 jobs were put at risk, which is 2.8% more than a year before.
+In 2018, according to Graydon, 10,714 companies were forced to cease business against 10,831 in 2017, a decrease of 1.08 %.
+However, the number of bankruptcies (3,102) in the Brussels-Capital Region remained at a very high level.
+This is an increase of 14.8 % compared with 2017, an absolute record.
+The average size of failed companies declined in considerable measure through 2018.
+Merely 2 companies with more than 100 employees went bankrupt, which is unique.
+As a result, the number of jobs put at risk by a bankruptcy of the employer decreased substantially faster than the number of bankruptcies.
+When looking at the relation between sectors and jobs put at risk due to a bankruptcy, the catering industry and the construction industry still swallow the highest job losses.
+But there is a fundamental difference between both industries: never before more jobs were lost in the catering industry, while the number of jobs put at risk in the construction industry decreased.
 Overall, the cost of business loans at Belfius Bank remained at a good risk/return level and within the target levels.
 Belfius therefore intends to keep supporting the production of business loans, also in relation to start-ups.
 At the same time, the Risk department continues the improvement of the process of early warning indicators in order to keep permanently the risks in this market segment well under control.